William Daroff: Boards and Committees

+He is a life member of the Council on Foreign Relations.

 President George W. Bush appointed Daroff to serve on the honorary delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.
 In September 2007, Daroff was appointed by President George W. Bush to be a member of the U.S. Commission for the Preservation of America's Heritage Abroad, which is charged with the oversight of the protection of properties in Europe associated with the heritage of U.S. citizens, including Jewish cemeteries, synagogues, and memorials.
 He served during the Obama Administration as well, leaving the Commission in 2011.

+Daroff is also an adjunct professor at The George Washington University’s School of Political Management in Washington.

+He is a judge of the National Jewish Book Awards and an officer of the Jewish Book Council.
+He is also on the Nefesh B’Nefesh’s Bonei Zion award selection committee.

+Awards and Honors

 Daroff was named one of the 50 most influential Jews in America by The Jewish Daily Forward newspaper.
 Slate Magazine stated, "Daroff is also one of the country's better-connected Jewish operatives."
 He is widely quoted in newspapers, magazines, on the radio, and television across the world.